Kent, Washington

 Kent is a city in King County, Washington, United States.
-It is part of the Seattle metropolitan area and had a population of 136,588 as of the 2020 census, and was estimated at 136,588 in 2024, making it the fourth-most populous municipality in greater Seattle and the sixth-most populous in Washington state.
-The city is connected to Seattle, Bellevue and Tacoma via State Route 167 and Interstate 5, Sounder commuter rail, and commuter buses.
+It is part of the Seattle metropolitan area and had a population of 136,588 as of the 2020 census.
+The population was estimated at 134,871 in 2025, making it the fourth-most populous municipality in greater Seattle and the sixth-most populous in Washington.
+The city is connected to Seattle, Bellevue, and Tacoma via State Route 167 in addition to Interstate 5, Sounder commuter rail, and commuter buses.

 Incorporated in 1890, Kent is the second-oldest incorporated city in the county, after the county seat of Seattle.
-It is generally divided into three areas: West Hill (mixed residential and commercial along Interstate 5), Valley (primarily industrial and commercial with some medium-density residential; significant parkland along Green River), and East Hill (primarily residential with retail).
+It is generally divided into three areas: West Hill (mixed residential and commercial along Interstate 5), Valley (primarily industrial and commercial with some medium-density residential; significant parkland along the Green River), and East Hill (primarily residential with retail).

 History

 The Kent area was first permanently settled by European Americans in the 1850s along the banks of what was then the White River.
-The first settler was Samuel Russell, who sailed the White and Duwamish rivers until he claimed a plot of land southeast of modern-day downtown Kent in the spring of 1853.
-Russell was followed by several other settlers who quickly staked claims around the area.
+The first settler was Samuel Russell, who sailed the White and Duwamish Rivers until he claimed a plot of land southeast of modern-day downtown Kent in the spring of 1853.
+Russell was followed by several other settlers, who quickly staked claims around the area.
 The settlements were originally known as "White River" and later the town was called "Titusville" after an early settler by the name of James Henry Titus.
-(There is still a "Titusville Station" sign on Gowe Street near First Avenue).
-In 1861 a post office was established under the name White River and was located at the farm of David and Irena Neely who settled in modern-day Kent in 1854.
-In 1855 their farm was attacked by Native Americans when David Neely served as a lieutenant in the Territorial Army.
+(There is still a "Titusville Station" sign on Gowe Street near First Avenue.)

+In 1861, a post office was established under the name White River and was located at the farm of David and Irena Neely, who settled in modern-day Kent in 1854.
+In 1855, their farm was attacked by Native Americans when David Neely served as a lieutenant in the territorial army.
 Another settler was Henry L. Yesler, who was the first sawmill operator in Seattle.
-By 1870 the population was 277 and all of the quality bottom-land had been claimed.
+By 1870, the population was 277 and all of the quality bottomland had been claimed.

-Throughout the 1860s and 70s, grain and forage crops such as wheat, barley, oats, hay, and timothy accounted for much of the annual return of farmers in the valley.
-During the late 1870s the town discovered hops production as a major source of income.
-Due to an aphid invasion which affected hops crops in Europe, hops from the Puget Sound area began to command high prices.
-Hops were shipped from Titusville either by the river or via rail.
-In 1889 the town was renamed for the County of Kent, the major hops-producing region in England.
+Throughout the 1860s and '70s, grain and forage crops such as wheat, barley, oats, hay, and timothy accounted for much of the annual return of farmers in the valley.
+During the late 1870s, the town discovered hops production as a major source of income.
+Due to an aphid invasion, which affected hops crops in Europe, hops from the Puget Sound area began to command high prices.
+Hops were shipped from Titusville either by the river or rail.
+In 1889, the town was renamed for the County of Kent, the major hops-producing region in England.
 Ezra Meeker was asked by the Northern Pacific Railroad to name its station.
 Meeker suggested that it be known as Kent as it was "Hop Capitol of the West".
-Hops production in the White River valley came to an end soon after its own invasion of aphids in 1891.
+Hops production in the White River Valley came to an end soon after its own invasion of aphids in 1891.
 Kent was officially incorporated on May 28, 1890, with a population of 793, the second city incorporated in King County (after Seattle).